agalue/opennms-drift-kubernetes/README.md

 ## Minion

 This deployment already contains Minions inside the opennms namespace for monitoring devices within the cluster.
-In order to have Minions outside the Kubernetes cluster, they should use the following resources in order to connect to OpenNMS and the dependent applications.
+To have Minions outside the Kubernetes cluster, they should use the following resources to connect to OpenNMS and the dependent applications.

-For `AWS` using the domain `aws.agalue.net`, the resources should be:
+For instance, for `AWS` using the domain `aws.agalue.net`, the resources should be:

 * OpenNMS Core: `https://onms.aws.agalue.net/opennms`
 * GRPC: `grpc.aws.agalue.net:443`